-As of December 31, 2012 and 2011, deferred debt issuance costs were \$17.5 million and \$18.1 million, respectively, and are included in other assets in the consolidated balance sheets.
-Expenses associated with the issuance of debt instruments are capitalized and amortized as interest expense over the term of the debt instrument using the effective interest method for asset-backed secured financings ("Term ABS") and 9.125% First Priority Senior Secured Notes due 2017 ("Senior Notes") and the straight-line method for lines of credit and revolving secured warehouse ("Warehouse") facilities.
+As of December 31, 2013 and 2012, deferred debt issuance costs were \$15.1 million and \$17.5 million, respectively, and are included in other assets in the consolidated balance sheets.
+Expenses associated with the issuance of debt instruments are capitalized and amortized as interest expense over the term of the debt instrument using the effective interest method for asset-backed secured financings ("Term ABS") and senior notes and the straight-line method for lines of credit and revolving secured warehouse ("Warehouse") facilities.